akashtqb06/akashtqb06/README.md

 ---

 ## 🚀 About Me
 I'm a developer who designs with intent.
 With 2+ years of experience, I specialize in building user-focused web apps, automating complex workflows, and leading data migrations in PLM systems.
-I bridge the gap between design and engineering—always with an eye on clarity, speed, and scalability.
+I bridge the gap between design and engineering always with an eye on clarity, speed, and scalability.

 ---